 10 easy ways to reduce your sugar intake

-But how can you avoid extra sugar sneaking into your daily diet?
-In this thread, Mumsnetters shared their tips on the small changes you can make to what you and your family eat, to help you all cut down.
-We've picked out some of the most useful tips for you here.
+But how can you avoid surplus sugar sneaking into your daily diet?
+We've picked out some of Mumsnetters' most useful tips on the small changes you can make to the food you and your family eat, to help you all cut down.

-- Switch to porridge
+1. Switch to porridge

-- Avoid "low-fat" foods
+2. Avoid "low-fat" foods

 Keep your eyes peeled for anything marked "low-fat", which can often mean it's padded out with sugary carbs to replace lost flavour.
+Bring back the butter.

-- Eat more protein
+3. Eat more protein

 Sugar cravings hit when your blood sugar levels spike, then plummet.
 Tackle this by increasing the protein in your diet - it'll leave you feeling satisfied for longer by keeping your blood sugar levels more stable.

-- Chocoholic?
+6. Chocoholic?
 Go dark

-- Wholegrain, wholegrain, wholegrain
+7.Think wholegrain, wholegrain, wholegrain

-- Tackle cravings with other flavours
+9. Distract your cravings with other flavours

 Got a particularly powerful sugar craving?
 Some Mumsnetters substitute other strong-tasting snacks, like cheese with oatcakes and pickled onion, which help take the edge off.